soccermatics/TheTenEquations/course/source/lesson1/ProbabilitiesOdds.rst

 In the UK, odds are stated as fractions, such as 3/2.
 This means that for every £2 you stake, you will win £3 if your bet comes off.
 In what follows, we use :math:`x`  to denote the bookmaker's odds for the favourite to win.
-If you stake £1 you will win £:math:`x` if your bet comes off.
+If you stake 1 pound you will win :math:`x` pounds if your bet comes off.

 For me, the UK odds make alot more sense than American odds.
-In Vegas are stated as a number greater than or equal to 100, preceded by a + or a - to indicate whether the number is your profit or the amount you need to bet to win $100.
-Let's look at some examples.
+In Las Vegas they are stated as a number greater than or equal to 100, preceded by a + or a - to indicate whether the number is your profit or the amount you need to bet to win $100.
+To understand this, let's look at some examples.
 If the UK odds are 2/1, then the US odds are +200: if you bet $100 and win, then your profit is $200.
 But when the odds (UK style) are less than one, the sign on the US switches from positive to negative.
 So, if the UK odds are 3/7,